 MMR Strategy Group

-Responsibilities include designing and evaluating surveys for use in market research and trademark, patent, and false advertising litigation, managing research projects, leading client communications, and testifying in court regarding surveys conducted for litigation.
+Dr. Carden designs and evaluates survey research for use in market research and trademark, patent, and false advertising litigation.
+He manages research projects, leads client communications, and serves as an expert regarding surveys conducted for litigation.

 Past: